uagpmc/monorepo/documents/constitution.md

 ### Elected Positions

 These positions are voted on by the membership and serve a term representative of their position.
 We try to maximise the frequency of elections to ensure that the leadership team is always representative of the current membership.
+Only one person may hold a position at a time, and the position is considered vacant if the current holder leaves the organization.

 #### Head Curator